-The appropriate request form(s) and supporting documents (if any) should be sent via email to Rosemary Drohan, the UGC Administrative Assistant.
-Forms should be submitted by the Chair or the Undergraduate Program Director of the department housing the course or program.
-In case the course or program is not housed in an academic department, then the program director or the head of the academic unit should make the submission.
+The appropriate request form(s) and supporting documents (if any) should be submitted via the Curricolog (umbc.curriculog.com) system.
+Forms must be approved by the Chair or the Undergraduate Program Director of the department(s) housing the course or program.
+In case the course or program is not housed in an academic department, then the program director or the head of the academic unit must approve the submission.
 This is to ensure that the department’s or academic unit’s internal approval process has been followed.

 Within 10 business days or as soon as is practical after the receipt of the proposals, the proposals will be posted on the UGC web site.
 All department chairs, program chairs and administrative offices will be notified of the new postings by email.

 After deliberations, the UGC may vote to approve a request, deny a request, table a request pending further information or send the request to the Academic Planning and Budget Committee (APB) of the Faculty Senate (for those proposals that require new resources).

 Approval by the UGC is effective after its action has been presented to the Faculty Senate as an information item.

 UGC Request Forms

 Proposals for new major or certificate programs should not be sent to the UGC directly.
 Establishment of new programs falls under the Provost’s procedure for the approval of new academic programs:http://www.umbc.edu/provost/policies.html.